 Not only did Google analyze the most searched for baby names, but they also gathered data related to popular baby name-adjacent search terms as well.

 The most searched question related to unisex names in the past two weeks on Google is, “Is Skyler a unisex name?” followed by “What are some gender neutral names?”
-Searches for whether or not Avery, Morgan, and Sasha are unisex names rank 3rd, 4th, and 5th most-searched, proving that these gender neutral name choices are becoming increasingly popular.
+Searches for whether or not Avery, Morgan, and Sasha are unisex names rank third, fourth, and fifth most-searched, proving that these gender neutral name choices are becoming increasingly popular.

-Google reported that the search term “powerful girl names” has doubled in popularity in the past year in the U.S., with searches up 170%.
-Searches for “vintage baby girl names” have risen 250% in the U.S. in the past year, and “beautiful rare girl names” is also a popular search term for Google users.
+Google reported that the search term “powerful girl names” has doubled in popularity in the past year in the United States, with searches up 170%.
+Meanwhile, U.S. searches for “vintage baby girl names” have risen 250% in the past year, and “beautiful rare girl names” is also a popular search term for Google users.